Supply Chain Optimization

 Control Tower Software with Predictive Alerts

-You have three-tier visibility: manager dashboards, driver apps, and customer tracking.
-Predictive SLA breach detection flags potential delays 15-30 minutes early, allowing automated rerouting or proactive customer notification.
+Three-tier visibility: manager dashboards, driver apps, and customer tracking.
+Predictive SLA breach detection flags potential delays 15–30 minutes early, enabling automated rerouting or proactive customer notification before the breach occurs.

 Exception alerts trigger for route deviations, unauthorized stops, and temperature breaches (cold-chain).
 Escalation routes unresolved issues to supervisors automatically.